the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- All Congress variants that reduce Unhappiness have their potency reduced by half.
 	- All Council variants are increased to a minimum production cost of 100.
 - Industry building adjustments:
-	- Stable nerfed to +1 Production on Horses tiles, but no longer adds a Food penalty to them.
+	- Aluminum Smelter no longer adds a Food/Water penalty to Aluminum tiles and restores the commented out +3 Production to the city, and also adds an Engineer slot.
+	- Armament Production Line, Armor Production Line, and Aerospace Facility no longer reduce the city's Production when not building their specific units.
+However, they now each have a maintenance cost of 3 Water per turn.
+		- Armor Production Line now only adds a 33% Production bonus towards Armor units (that will shut off if the faction runs out of Power) and no longer awards a free Tank upon acquisition; however, building it gives Armor units access to a new promotion improving their defensive abilities.
+	- Bio Synthesizer is available earlier (at Plastics Recycling instead of Atmosphere Remediation) and provides 2 Oil, but no Aluminum or Uranium.
+You can have up to 5 now instead of 3, but it costs 1000 Production to build.
 	- Blast Furnace nerfed to +1 Production on Scrap/Metal tiles, but no longer adds Food/Water penalties to them.
-	- Aluminum Smelter no longer adds a Food/Water penalty to Aluminum tiles and restores the commented out +3 Production to the city, and also adds an Engineer slot.
+	- Carbon Capture *severely* nerfed; instead of adding Food/Happiness to Grasslands, it adds +1 Production to Tree plantations.
+Additionally, its maintenance cost is increased by 1 and it consumes Power.
-	- Heat Plant is now available later at Synthetic Materials, but is buffed to provide 4 Power.
+	- Heat Plant is now available later at Plastics, but is buffed to provide 4 Power.
+	- Metal Reprocessor now provides 2 Aluminum.
 	- Nuclear Plant (and replacements) buffed to provide 16 Power.
 	- Oil Plant buffed to provide 8 Power (2 by default, 2 if the owner still has spare Oil, 4 from tech progression) and remove the Food/Water penalty, and it gains an Engineer slot.
-However, it cannot exist in the same city as a Nuclear Plant.
+However, it no longer adds yields to Oil tiles and cannot exist in the same city as a Nuclear Plant.
 	- Oil Refinery no longer adds a Food/Water penalty to Oil tiles and gains an Engineer slot, and provides an additional copy of Oil upon researching Advanced Materials.
 However, it only adds +2 Production instead of +3 to Oil tiles.
 	- Plastics Factory buffed to add +1 Production to Plastics tiles and +2 Production to Oil tiles worked by the city.
 	- Plastics Reprocessor has been removed from the game.
+	- Prison Camp (and replacements) now costs 60 Production (previously 20) and is additionally more expensive to purchase with Water.
+However, the standard Camps no longer have a Food penalty.
 	- Recycling Plant is now a Production building instead of a Power Plant building.
 It adds +4 base Production, +15% to the city's total Production yields, +1 Production to worked Scrap, Metal, Plastics, and Strategic resource tiles, and 1 Engineer slot, and consumes Power to build.
 This coupled with the Plastics Reprocessor deletion is because it made absolutely no sense for the Recycling Plant to be a Power Plant.
-	- Bio Synthesizer is available earlier (at Materials Reprocessing instead of Atmosphere Remediation) and provides 2 Oil, but no Aluminum or Uranium.
-You can have up to 5 now instead of 3.
-	- Metal Reprocessor is available earlier (at Materials Reprocessing instead of Advanced Materials) and provides 2 Aluminum.
-	- Uranium Centrifuge, however, is nerfed: you can only have 3 instead of 5 and they have to be in cities with a Nuclear Plant.
-	- Carbon Capture *severely* nerfed; instead of adding Food/Happiness to Grasslands, it adds +1 Production to Tree plantations.
-Additionally, its maintenance cost is increased by 1 and it consumes Power.
-	- Armament Production Line, Armor Production Line, and Aerospace Facility no longer reduce the city's Production when not building their specific units.
-However, they now each have a maintenance cost of 3 Water per turn.
-		- Armor Production Line now only adds a 33% Production bonus towards Armor units (that will shut off if the faction runs out of Power) and no longer awards a free Tank upon acquisition; however, building it gives Armor units access to a new promotion improving their defensive abilities.
+	- Stable nerfed to +1 Production on Horses tiles, but no longer adds a Food penalty to them.
 	- Transport Network *severely* nerfed; it now only adds +1 Production to Borough tiles and no additional stats.
+	- Uranium Centrifuge nerfed: you can only have 3 instead of 5 and they have to be in cities with a Nuclear Plant.
 - Food/Growth building adjustments:
 	- Ranches can now be built with improved Horses tiles in the city radius and they add +1 Food to those tiles along with +1 Farmer slot.
 	- Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
 Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.